aspecto-io/sns-sqs-big-payload/README.md

 SQS/SNS producer/consumer library.
 Provides an ability to pass payloads though s3.

+## Motivation

+[Aspecto](https://www.aspecto.io/) helps modern development teams solve production issues before they evolve.
+We dramatically reduce bugs by leveraging production data in pre-production phases.
+Using deep API analysis, Aspecto can autogenerate tests, monitor the stability of your services and serve developers with all the service-oriented data they need, as they code.

+We've created this library in order to overcome AWS size limit for SNS & SQS messages.
+This library enables you to manage Amazon SNS & SQS message payloads with Amazon S3 when dealing with payloads larger than 256KB.
+Key functionality includes:

+-   Controlling whether message payloads are always stored in Amazon S3 or only when a message's size exceeds 256KB.
+-   Send a message that references a single message object stored in an Amazon S3 bucket.
+-   Get the corresponding message object from an Amazon S3 bucket.
+-   Handle the interface for large messages between SNS to SQS via S3 bucket in the middle

 ## Instalation

 ```
 npm install sns-sqs-big-payload
 ```

+Important:

+> Make sure you also have `aws-sdk` installed, bacause it's listed as a peer dependency, so won't be installed automatically.

 ## Usage